Aumeeb/react-sophia/README.md

  * @template T is object type  like `{} , {age:5} , {age:5, cardNames:[100,200,300]}` all were valid.
  * @param initO  The data object typeof `T` which want to reserve data for you
  * @param [option]
- * @returns  { object,updateObject,recover,}
+ * @returns  { object,updateObject,recover}
  */
 export function useObject<T extends { [key: string]: any }>(
   initO: T,
   option: {
     /**
-     *In Testing mode only... remember that  `Do Not Use` the same `name` in the project otherwise stateName in the panel will be rendered only once...
+     *In supervise mode only... remember that  `Do Not Use` the same `name` in the project otherwise stateName in the panel will be rendered only once...
-     * sceneName =   'name1' & 'name2'  were corrent.
+     * sceneName =   'name1' or 'name2'  were corrent.
-     * sceneName =  'abc' & 'abc' were incorrent.
+     * sceneName =  'abc' or 'abc' were incorrent.
      */
     sceneName?: string
   } = {}
 )
 ```